Junius Ho: Glory to Hong Kong

-In November 2022, after Glory to Hong Kong was played after a rugby match, Ho said that the Hong Kong Rubgy team "let their country be insulted" and should be disbanded.
+In November 2022, after Glory to Hong Kong was played after a rugby match, Ho said that the Hong Kong Rugby team "let their country be insulted" and should be disbanded.

 Controversies

-conflicts of interest accusations
+Conflicts of interest accusations

 On 25 April 2018, it was reported that Ho's family business holds the ownership of 120,000 square feet of farmland southwest of the Fanling Golf Course.
 Ho had previously voted against a motion to request the government to seize the golf course for housing redevelopment, but did not declare any potential conflict of interests.
 Ho responded that the motion did not impact his family business and therefore reporting his interests was not required.
 On 2 May 2018, lawmaker, Andrew Wan, filed a complaint to the legislative committee accusing Ho of failing to declare two properties that is associated to his family's company, Profit Trade Investment Ltd and other subsidiaries.
 One of which was an apartment located at Sham Shui Po that was allegedly sold at four times its estimated value.
 Wan alleged that there could potentially be a conflict of interest if related issues come up in the legislative council.
 On 5 May 2018, Ho admitted that Profit Trade had ownership of his family assets, but maintained that the company does not involve any conflict of interest in the Legislative Council and therefore such interests need not to be disclosed.